Phil Jones (footballer, born 1992)

+Jones began his career at Blackburn Rovers, he joined Manchester United in 2011, where he spent the vast majority of his senior career.

-Jones has represented England at various levels.
+Jones represented England at various levels.
 He played for the under-19 team in 2009 before making his debut for the under-21 team in 2010.
 He made his debut for the England senior team in 2011, and represented his country at UEFA Euro 2012, and the 2014 and 2018 FIFA World Cups.

 Early life

 Jones was born in Preston, Lancashire, and grew up in nearby Clayton-le-Woods.
 He attended Balshaw's CE High School in Leyland, and played for the Ribble Wanderers under-10 team.

 Club career

 Blackburn Rovers

 Jones joined the Blackburn Rovers youth team in 2002.
 He then joined the senior team for the 2009–10 Premier League season, signing a two-year professional contract.
 He made his first-team debut for Blackburn after starting the League Cup match against Nottingham Forest on 22 September 2009, in which Blackburn won 1–0.
 Then in February 2010, he signed a new five-year contract that included a £16 million release clause.
 Jones made his first Premier League start for Blackburn against Chelsea on 21 March, just a month after turning 18.
 He was widely praised for his committed and assured performance at centre-back, making several crucial blocks and interceptions as Rovers held the champions to a 1–1 draw at Ewood Park.
 In the 2009–10 season, he made nine league appearances, and three cup appearances.

 The 2010–11 season started in promising fashion with Jones starting in the opening match of the campaign against Everton, and subsequently playing the majority of the club's matches in the first half of the season, albeit in an unfamiliar defensive midfield role.
 A torn knee cartilage injury in a match against West Ham United in December, threatened to rule him out for the remainder of the season.
 However, on 19 March 2011, he made his return from injury against Blackpool at Ewood Park coming on as a second-half substitute for Brett Emerton in a 2–2 draw.
 On 2 April 2011, Jones started a first-team match for the first time in four months against Arsenal at the Emirates Stadium, playing the full 90 minutes in a 0–0 draw.
 Despite his injury, he played 26 league matches, and two cup matches for Blackburn that season.